willdurand/willdurand.github.io/_posts/2013-12-16-enforcing-data-encapsulation-with-symfony-forms.md

 audio: true
 tags: [PHP]
 title: "Enforcing Data Encapsulation with Symfony Forms"
----
+updates:
+  - date: 2016-12-17
+    content: >-

-**Update:** [Mathias and I exchanged a few tweets](https://twitter.com/couac/status/412677521977921536), so I updated this post a bit to give the context.
+      [Mathias and I exchanged a few
+      tweets](https://twitter.com/couac/status/412677521977921536), so I updated
+      this post a bit to give the context.
 ---

 Having classes (entities or whatever related to your model layer) that exposes